 If you observe your child at play, you will realise that every action that they do is a learning experience; an opportunity for you to start a conversation with them.

 You can spark their interest by simply starting with the sharing of your childhood experiences.
 All of us have our own set of experiences.

-There are no conversations too dull when we share about our own stories to our children.
+There are no conversations too dull when we share our own stories with our children.